 Then, working with the Institute of Translational Medicine (ITM) and Queen Elizabeth Hospitals Birmingham (QEHB) we developed the ITM Imaging Centre an MRI research facility, which will enable a broad range of research for many specialties including cardiac liver, oncology and neurosurgery.

 Cobalt's unique Imaging Centre in Cheltenham, houses the UK's first high field Open MRI scanner, designed for claustrophobic and larger patients, a high definition 3.0 Tesla MRI scanner and a state-of-the-art PET/CT scanner.
 We also have a fleet of six mobile MRI scanners, including two of Europe's first and only 3.0 Tesla MRI scanners and new 1.5 Tesla wide bore MRI systems, which have increased patient comfort, shorter scanning times and deliver superior image quality.

 We continue to invest in research, equipment and education which aim to deliver improvements in clinical diagnosis in the future.
-We continue to support people affected by cancer, dementia and other conditions and provide cancer prevention and education, including the benefits of a healthy lifestyle and early diagnosis for the public.
+We continue to support people affected by cancer, dementia and other conditions.